-The Tollway's operating revenues and expenses consist of revenues earned and expenses incurred relating to the operation and maintenance of its tollway system.
+The Tollway's operating revenues and expenses consist of revenues earned and expenses incurred relating to the operation and maintenance of its tollway system, including the Tollway's allocated share of SERS' net pension liability pursuant to GASB 68.
 All other revenues and expenses are reported as nonoperating revenues and expenses or as special items.